emutos/manual/usermanual/docs/index.md

 EmuCON2 is a basic but useful command-line interpreter, written from scratch by Roger Burrows in 2013 to replace the original EmuTOS CLI.

-EmuCON launches (File -> Execute EmuCON or ^Z) with the working director set to the top open window.
+EmuCON launches (File -> Execute EmuCON or ^Z) with the working directory set to the top open window.
 If there is no open window, the working directory is the top directory in the boot drive, typically ``C:\`` or ``A:\``.

 The default path environment variable PATH is set from the [AES](#aes)'s PATH variable.

-It requires approximately 30 kilobytes, and works with Atari TOS as well as EmuTOS.
+It requires approximately 30 kilobytes.
 Command line re-direction works for standard out, but not for standard in or standard error.
 [Wild cards](#wildcards) also work.
 EmuCON is not case sensitive, but the FAT file system does not preserve case.
 For example:

 ```
 C:\>echo foo > bar.txt